vs AnswerThis

 The simplest way to see the difference: AnswerThis helps you write the survey; we evaluate the paper.
 We do AI peer review of a finished manuscript and give a pre-submission verdict — not literature-review generation.
 A few concrete differences:

 • Research gaps, served differently.
 Both surface gaps.
-Ours is a free, pre-indexed library of 17,000+ gaps, each on a permanent, citable /research-gaps/<slug> page grounded in 250M OpenAlex works with cited evidence.
+Ours is a pre-indexed library of 120,000+ open gaps mined from 100,000+ papers, grounded in 250M OpenAlex works with cited evidence, 1,100+ of them on a permanent, citable /research-gaps/<slug> analysis page; a search runs for 15 credits and a free account starts with 25 welcome credits.
 AnswerThis identifies gaps on-demand, inline, as part of generating a literature review for your query inside their app.

-• A free journal recommender.
-Our /scorer gives a Tier 1-5 acceptance verdict plus a ranked journal shortlist from a 1,214-venue index (including Turkish TR-Dizin and regional venues), openly benchmarked.
+• A journal finder.
+Our /scorer gives a Tier 1-5 acceptance verdict plus a ranked journal shortlist from a 17,500-venue index (including Turkish TR-Dizin and regional venues), openly benchmarked; a run costs 15 credits.
 We did not find an equivalent journal-matching feature at AnswerThis (we did not exhaustively verify its absence).

-• A publication pathway.
-Accepted papers can publish here open access, CC BY 4.0, with $0 APC and the review report attached.
+• A publication pathway in preparation.
+We are building an open-access journal route for papers that clear AI Review — CC BY 4.0, no APC, review report attached.
+It is not open for submissions yet.
 We found no journal or publishing route at AnswerThis.

 Our peer-review and recommender numbers — published, not marketing copy